AlacrisIO/legicash-facts/demo.md

 8. Bob accepts the payment, and starts servicing Alice.

 9. Trent updates the main chain and the payment is fully cleared.

+### Enter Settlement Flow / Account Creation

+Actors: Alice (sender), Trent (facilitator)

+Preconditions:
+* Alice has an account on the main chain with balance X+F+R.
+* Trent has an account for Alice (voluntary or involuntary) with balance Y (or no account, and balance 0)
+* Trent already has an open contract on the main

+Postconditions:
+* Alice has an account on the main chain with balance R.
+* Alice has a voluntary account on Trent's side-chain with balance X+Y.
+* Trent receives fee F from Alice.

+1. Alice sends X+F to Trent's contract on the main chain
+2. Trent write M1...
+3. Trent commits M1 to side-chain
+4. Trent sends M1 to Alice (OKish if fails)
+5. Trent commits M1 to main chain

+1 is enough for Alice to have her money back even if Trent fails.
+If 5 didn't happen, Alice still can get her money back, which the adversarial exit thing must take into account.

+### Adversarial Exit Flow

+Actors: Bob (recipient), Trent (facilitator)

+Preconditions:
+* Bob has an account on Trent's side-chain with balance X.
+* Bob has an account on the main-chain with balance F or more.

+Postconditions:
+* Bob has an account on the main chain with balance X.
+* Bob has no account on Trent's side-chain (balance 0).
+* Bob pays up to F in court fees.
+* Trent pays up to G in court fees.

+1. Bob sends claim to Trent's contract on the main chain with all details (including list of pending transactions).
+Details may be posted on court registry instead of included in extenso in court proceedings.
+2. a.
+If details invalid or incomplete,
+  Trent contests and gets Bob thrown out "come back with your file in order"
+  b.
+Trent goes missing or invalid.
+See Facilitator invalidation story, then go back to 2c.
+  c.
+Trent has to post his side of the story, with a side-chain state update.
+3. Interactive proof without mutable state, in predictable, finite number of steps.
+4. Sanction.

 ### Cross-Facilitator Settlement Flow